IG-Group/ig-orchestrations/otc/document/knockouts/ApiNotesKnockouts.md

 #### ComplexEventType

-The ComplexEventType will be "KnockOutDown(6)".
+The ComplexEventType will be :
+* "KnockOutUp" (5) for a Bear Knock-out.
+* "KnockOutDown" (6) for a Bull Knock-out

 #### ComplexEventPrice